 You need all 5 of these important electrolytes!

 They have low amounts of only two electrolytes and loads of sugar.
-It has been said that the sugar or corn syrup used to sweeten them reduces the absorbtion of the electrolytes they do have, and can draw water into the intestines and away from the rest of the body, perhaps even increasing the risk of dehydration.
+It has been said that the sugar or corn syrup used to sweeten them reduces the absorption of the electrolytes they do have, and can draw water into the intestines and away from the rest of the body, perhaps even increasing the risk of dehydration.
 More troubling than that is the effect of excessive sugar on your golf skills!

-If you are in a tournament and feel you may be dehydrated, you can do what we have asked our clients to do for many years now: find a local grocery store or drug store, locate the baby products and purchase a supply of pedialyte for the week.
+If you are in a tournament and feel you may be dehydrated, you can do what we have asked our clients to do for many years now: find a local grocery store or drug store, locate the baby products and purchase a supply of Pedialyte for the week.
 You will do best to choose the unsweetened formula for infants– if you can handle the taste–and drink several servings before and after your rounds.